-“All I really need to know, I learned in kindergarten” was just a cutesy commercial saying until I actually spent a day with kindergarteners.
+“All I really need to know, I learned in kindergarten” was just a cutesy saying for me until I actually spent a day with kindergarteners.
 Now I understand.

-I visited the kindergarten in order to generate ideas for the first phase of Reschool Yourself, to nail down specifics about what I’d like to do in my old classrooms.
-I spent the day observing and interacting with the kids.
+I visited the kindergarten class in order to generate ideas for the first phase of Reschool Yourself, to decide what I’d like to do in my old classrooms.
+I spent the day observing and interacting with the kids, ages five and six.
 I cut a cardboard box into a stage for a puppet show, listened to a story, and watched the kids practice movement and dance.
 I agreed to play tag at recess, and only then was informed that I was “always it.”
 As I chased the kids around the jungle gym, they joyfully teased me by sticking out their tongues and taunting me with singsongs of “Nanny nanny, foo foo.”

 The day’s activities began with Kid Writing, a time for students to draw pictures in their personal journals and practice writing about them.